Screak42/treerocket/whoami.md

 # WHOAMI

+Oliver B.

 Tech-Geek, working in IT security for the past 8 years.
-Growing up with computers, amateur-radio, building electronics and mechanics.
+I grew up with computers, amateur-radio, building electronics and mechanics.

-"Freinmechaniker" (roughly translates to precision mechanic), Audio Engineer, Hobby Photographer, Gamer, Cyclist and many other things.
+Besides Security and privacy enthusiast, I'm also "Freinmechaniker" (roughly translates to precision mechanic), Audio Engineer, Hobby Photographer, Gamer, Cyclist and many other things.

 Find me on Telegram, Matrix & Signal